EngineerGuy314/TWITS/README.md

 # TWITS
 "Trivial WSPR Information To Sondehub"

 A simple program to extract pico-balloon flight data from wspr.live and send it to the Sondehub database.
 It is intended to be run periodically from a cron job.
 The cron setup passes your flight's callsign and relevant channel information as arguments to the program.
-For tracking multiple flights simply create multiple cron jobs with the appropriate flight info for each**.
+For tracking multiple flights simply add multiple instances to the crontab**.

 My goal was to make the program simple, straightforward and self contained.
-It is not reliant on 3rd party libraries, external frameworks or other runtime-environments.
-Specifically intended to run on embedded devices such as a wireless router running OpenWRT.
+It is not reliant on  any external frameworks or other runtime-environments.
+Specifically intended to run on embedded devices such as an OpenWRT based wireless router.

-There is very little along the lines of error checking.
-Use at your own risk.
+There is very little along the lines of error checking though, so use at your own risk.

 to compile:    `gcc twits.c -o twits.exe -lcurl`